rmengato/qr-art-gallery/README.md

 print(list([1,2] | pokemon()))

 ```

+This is a manyfold improvement, so large that it had even to be limited, as on the documentation from the MET API, they ask for keeping the requests under 80 per second.
+The libray AioLimiter was used, in an attempt to honor the museum's request (and also so my IP woudn't be blocked from accessing the API).
+Below is the example, given on dlt [website](https://dlthub.com/docs/general-usage/resource) that was the basis for my code that handled the extraction (no AioLimiter in their example).

 The Python script that handles the extraction from the MET API phase is triggered by Kestra, where a task that creates a docker container with Python is setup.